OctopusDeploy/blog/blog/2025-05/design-journey-kubernetes-live-status/index.md

 Our first instinct was to simplify the experience, but that's the reality of building real software—once it's out in the wild and customers start using it, you realize there's complexity for a reason.

 Our team did a quick pivot to separate health status from sync status for both applications and objects.
-Here’s the updated status model:

-[Updated application status screenshot]
+You can [read our documentation](https://octopus.com/docs/kubernetes/live-object-status#application-status) to explore the updated status model.

 We also introduced a setting that prioritizes health status on the dashboards as a default.
 We’re planning extra work in this space to give users more granular control and better visibility of both statuses.